-Although this location reads like a bad thing, it’s actually a very good one.
-Not because you can pop into M&S for something elasticated after your £220, 20-course dinner that spans from the best miso soup you’ll ever eat, drink, or slurp, to a sticky rice pudding soufflé that somehow mixes primary and finishing school.
-But because it acts as a reminder that although so much money is pissed away on not very worthwhile things, the sizeable sum you’ll spend here most definitely isn’t.
+Although this reads like a bad thing, it’s actually a very good one.
+Not because you can pop into M&S for something elasticated after your £250, 20-course dinner that spans the best miso soup you’ll ever slurp to a sticky rice pudding soufflé that somehow mixes primary and finishing school.
+But because it acts as a reminder that while so much money is pissed away on not very worthwhile things, the sizeable sum you’ll spend here most definitely isn’t.

-While the restaurant itself is a simply arranged set, the performance you’ll be treated to behind its L-shaped wooden counter isn’t.
-Acts I, II, and all thereafter, are about Endo—the head chef and headliner who wields his sushi knife like a Fender and shreds tuna after tuna into the finest solo pieces of nigiri, before he, or a member of his backing band, place each individual banger from their hand into the palm of yours.
-It’s an all-engrossing but never attention-seeking show of sophistication, rather than say, Salt Bae.
+The restaurant itself is a simply arranged set.
+The performance that you’ll be treated to behind its L-shaped wooden counter isn’t.
+Acts I, II, and all thereafter are about Endo.
+The head chef and headliner wields his sushi knife like a Fender and shreds tuna after tuna into the finest solo pieces of nigiri, before he, or a member of his backing band, places each individual banger from their hand into the palm of yours.
+It’s an all-engrossing but never attention seeking show of sophistication, rather than, say, Salt Bae.

 This hand-to-hand eating style is encouraged, and is a far more enjoyable high-end restaurant instruction than learning a turnip’s genealogy or curtsying to a slice of ham.
 From Cornish squid, to Tokyo oyster, to Spanish otoro nigiri, you’ll find yourself slowly, carefully, deliberately, savouring...
 Every.
 Last.
 Bite.